Thirumurugan-12/Farm-Ezzy/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
 See the LICENSE file for more details.

 ## Contact:

 If you have any questions, feedback, or suggestions, feel free to reach out to us at (a.thirumurugan1211@gmail.com).
-We'd love to hear from you!
+We'd love to hear more from you!

 Happy farming with FarmEzzy!